-Many successful long-distance relationships maintain via email, Skype, Zoom, and WhatsApp during the corona crisis when there are restrictions.
+Many successful long-distance relationships maintained via email, Skype, Zoom, and WhatsApp during the corona crisis when there are restrictions.

 Where would we be, seven months in a global pandemic, without Zoom, both in our personal and professional lives?

-Telemedicine and teletherapy have been booming in recent months.
+Telemedicine and teletherapy have been booming recently.
 Online platforms are an adaptation so new that social workers and therapists aren’t sure how it will play out eventually once laws and regulations catch up with technology.